 Government believes that social value flows from thriving communities.
 These are communities with strong financial, physical and natural resources and strong connections between people.
 This includes public funding, private investment, buildings and other spaces for communities to use.
 It also includes trust, goodwill and the organisations and partnerships that bring people together.
 Civil Society refers to all individuals and organisations when undertaking activities with the primary purpose of delivering social value independent of state control..."
 Read more about the Civil Society Strategy

 What is the Public Services (Social Value) Act?

-The Public Services (Social Value) Act 2012 came into effect in January 2013 and requires all public bodies in England and Wales to consider at the pre-procurement stage:
+The Public Services (Social Value) Act 2012 requires all public bodies in England and Wales to consider;

-"how what is proposed to be procured might improve the social, economic and environmental wellbeing of the relevant area."
+- How what is proposed to be procured might improve the social, economic and environmental wellbeing of the relevant area, and

-"how in conducting the process of procurement it might act with a view to securing that improvement."
+- How it might act with a view to securing that improvement.

 The Requests page gives our local communities a voice so they can communicate what specific resources are required and when and where they are needed.

 The Offers page gives our suppliers, philanthropists and local businesses the opportunity to communicate how they can help our communities.
-Click here to download the guidance document
+Download the guidance document

 The ES Sussex Social Value Marketplace is intended to secure benefits for residents and communities in the county of East Sussex only.

 You can claim an offer of help or post a request for help if you operate in Eastbourne, Hastings, Lewes, Rother or Wealden and/or can evidence that a resident or community in East Sussex will receive the benefits secured from the Social Value Marketplace.